tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 You would be surprised how corrupt our town is, where it's normal to hand kids over for a decent chunk of cash.

-Especially when everyone wanted the Delacroux family dead.
+Especially when everyone wanted the Delacroix family dead.

 Rowan and Ophelia were snatched on their way home from school.
 Elena and her cronies manipulated the bus driver to hand them over in broad daylight.

 The two described being shown a *scary* video which made their head hurt.

-Mom said it made sense for Elena to have the technology, since she too was a rogue CIA, though it didn't work great.
-All it did was cause headaches.

 After multiple tests and isolating the two of them for two days, Mom came to the conclusion that Elena was trying to scare her.
 The videos were just that.

 Videos.

 Nothing shady, but our parents definitely kept an eagle eye on my siblings for weeks after that.
 Mom didn't like people fucking with her family, however.
 Even if they were old flames trying to attract her attention.

 She left after dinner one night with a smile, tucking her knife into her jeans.